icehawk/icehawk.github.io/Contents/docs/forms/usage.md

 <hr class="blockspace">

-## Form
+## Using the Form class

-Aggregating object to be stored in session for securely exchanging form data and feedback between read and write side of a web application.
+The Form is an aggregating object to be stored in session for securely exchanging form data and feedback between read and write side of a web application.

-### Usage

 ```php
 <?php declare(strict_types=1);